shadowitcalculator.com

 Template language

 Tools that access, store, or process Company Confidential data (including customer PII, financial records, source code, and strategic documents) require formal IT approval before use.
-Tools that access only Company Internal data (non-public operational data) require registration with IT within 30 days of first use.
+Tools that access only Company Internal data require registration with IT within 30 days of first use.
 Tools that access only Company Public data have no approval requirement.

 Amnesty window